dpneumo/Floyd_Warshall/README.md

  - `dist[i][i] = 0`  the shortest distance from a node to itself is `0`
  - `dist[[i][j] = known_pair_distance` for nearest neighbors

-For i,  j, k in (0 .. n-1) where n is the number of nodes in the graph k is the index of a possible intermediate step in the path from node[i] and node[j]
+For i, j, & k in (0 .. n-1) where n is the number of nodes in the graph, k is the index of a possible intermediate step in the path from node[i] to node[j]

     if dist[i][j] > dist[i][k] + dist [k][j]
     then dist[i][j] = dist[i][k] + dist [k][j]